daccatime/basetest/README.md

 # basetest
 just trying to get forward
-okay this is my testing of using github
+okay this is my testing of the use of  github